envkey/envkey/public/sdks/languages-and-frameworks/go/envkeygo/README.md

 ## Usage

-If you haven't already, follow the the steps in the [integration quickstart](https://docs-v2.envkey.com/docs/integration-quickstart).
+If you haven't already, download and install EnvKey from our [website](https://envkey.com), then create a new org.
+Next, follow the ~1 minute [integration quickstart](https://docs-v2.envkey.com/docs/integration-quickstart) to init an app with a `.envkey` file (for connecting development) or generate a server `ENVKEY` (for connecting a server).

 Now load your EnvKey configuration in `main.go`:

 ```go